Apple launches Apple Card’s savings accounts with 4.15% interest rate

-Apple Card customers in the U.S. can open a savings account and earn interests starting today.
+Apple Card customers in the U.S. can open a savings account and earn interest through an Apple saving account.
+To learn the specifics about Apple’s new offering, click here.
 When the company originally announced the new financial product back in October, Apple said that it couldn’t share what interest rate would be paid out on these accounts because rates are fluctuating so much these days.

 As of today, Apple is going to offer an APY of 4.15%.
 It looks like a competitive offering when you look at data from Bankrate — you can currently find savings accounts that offer an APY of 3.5% to 4.75%.
 The company isn’t making any promise when it comes to future interest rates.
 It could go up and down at any time.